cronvel/doormen/bdd-spec.md

 doormen.not( schema , { type: 'alt1' , b: 'bob' , c: 'jack' } ) ;
 ```

-'if' as an array of objects.
+'if - verify - then' syntaxe using an array of object in the 'if'.

 ```js
 var schema = {